When Should You Put a Christmas Cactus in the Dark?

 Hormonal Changes

 During the dark periods, the plant starts producing a hormone called florigen.
-It acts as the plant’s internal signal to initiate the development of buds and flowers.
+It acts as the internal signal of the plant to initiate the development of buds and flowers.

-Extended darkness increases the concentration of this florigen, encouraging the plant to bloom.
+Extended darkness increases the concentration of this florigen and encourage the plant to bloom.

 Temperature also plays a role in the blooming process.
-Cooler temperatures, in conjunction with extended periods of darkness, can speed up flower bud formation.
+Cooler temperatures, when met with extended periods of darkness, can speed up flower bud formation.
 Therefore, placing your Christmas cactus in a dark, slightly cooler room can be doubly effective.

 When Should You Put a Christmas Cactus in the Dark